-Designers: How To Gather Ideas That Will Impress
+5 Ways to Gather Ideas That Will Impress For Designers

 More and more designers are turning to blogging to get their ideas about design out there and be heard by the greater design community online.
 However, there’s one special problem that many of them have: they have nothing really interesting to say about design.
 They will blog about things that are unimportant, or boring, or that no one really cares about.

 It’s essential that designers who blog have something interesting to say.
 If you don’t have this one down, you’re going to get nowhere fast in the blogging world.
 No one will stick around to read bland, uninformative content.
 Let’s explore some ways designers can develop an interesting blogging voice that keeps readers coming back for more.

 Recommended Reading: Becoming a Design Thought Leader

 1. Read, read, then read some more

 I’ve said it before, and I’ll keep saying it until I can’t say it anymore: if you’re not reading, you are doing a great disservice to yourself as a designer.
 Books are the main portals through which everyone – designers and otherwise – gain wisdom which they can apply to their lives.
 Now, you may think that you need to read a lot of books about design specifically.
 And you do.
 But you also need to be reading about other topics as well.